ChrisDuffley/stationPlaylist/readme.md

 * It is now possible to use a different screen reader command layout for SPL Assistant commands.
 Go to advanced options dialog from add-on settings to configure this option between NVDA, JAWS and Window-Eyes layouts.
 See the SPL Assistant commands above for details.
 * NVDA can be configured to switch to a specific broadcast profile at a specific day and time.
 Use the new triggers dialog in add-on settings to configure this.
 * Entries in profiles combo box in add-on settings dialog now shows profile flags such as active, whether it is an instant switch profile and so on.
+* If a serious problem with reading broadcast profile files are found, NVDA will present an error dialog and reset settings to defaults instead of doing nothing or sounding an error tone.
 * In add-on settings dialog, the controls used to toggle announcement of scheduled time, listener count, cart name and track name has been moved to a dedicated status announcements dialog (select status announcement button to open this dialog).
 * Added a new setting in add-on settings dialog to let NVDA play beep for different track categories when moving between tracks in playlist viewer.
 * It is no longer required to stay in the playlist viewer window in order to obtain time announcements such as remaining time for the track and broadcaster time.